fmarcinek/Interpreter-in-Haskell/README.md

-## Interpreter of quasi-functional language written in Haskell
+## Interpreter and compiler of quasi-functional language written in Haskell

 Project for studies